danielharrell/open-eyes-lect-2017-18/Open.md

 of Odysseus and his door.
 For while the suitors may get through it in his absence, they will not survive his discovery of it.
-And a door that only opens from the outside can still be locked from the inside, to contain the slaughter.
+And a door that only opens from the outside can still be locked from the inside, to help accomplish and contain the slaughter.
 Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can encompass even acts of